dweekly/docs/pages/web/journeys.md

 ![image](/_assets/img/pages/journeys/select-preview-variation.png)

-To preview your Journey in your live, production website, enter your website URL in the **Test on your mobile device** field, and press the copy button. **The URL you enter must have the Branch Web SDK integrated and be using your Branch Key.**
+To preview your Journey in your live, production website, enter your website URL in the <notranslate>**Test on your mobile device**</notranslate> field, and press the copy button. <notranslate>**The URL you enter must have the Branch Web SDK integrated and be using your Branch Key.**</notranslate>

 ![image](/_assets/img/pages/journeys/test-on-device.png)